0037 - Decolonizing Education Certificate, Module 5 "Positionality in Relationship to Indigenous People: Solidarity"

 Course Outline

-• Experience Indigenous protocols for examining treaty relations, privilege, and a wholistic sense of our identity.
+Demonstrate Indigenous protocols for examining treaty relations, privilege, and a wholistic sense of identity

-• Respect cultural teachings in a circle process that connects us to land and treaties.
+Respect cultural teachings in a circle process that connects to land and treaties

-• Explore your position (individual, racial, cultural, national, professional, spiritual) in colonial history.
+Explore the concept of positionality (individual, racial, cultural, national, professional, spiritual) in colonial history

-• Have an experiential learning experience about your role in “truth” and “reconciliation."
+Provide an experiential learning experience about one’s role in truth and reconciliation

 Learner Outcomes

-• An increased understanding of the relation between your identity and colonization
+Strengthen their understanding of the relationship between identity and colonization

-• A transformative and participatory learning experience about your role in fostering “truth” on the way toward “reconciliation”
+Engage transformative and participatory learning experience about your role in fostering truth on the way toward “reconciliation”

-• A network of people with common learning goals and visions for our future
+Build a network of people with common learning goals and visions for the future

 Notes